 Dealing with collection debts and wondering how much it could affect your credit score?
 When a loan borrower fails to pay back their lender, they may send the borrower’s debt information to a collections account.
 A major credit bureau can then view that delinquent pay history and take note of it for future credit reports and credit scores.

-Collection agencies are under the control of the Consumer Financial Protection Bureau.
+Collection companies/agencies are under the control of the Consumer Financial Protection Bureau.
 This U.S. government agency is in charge of ensuring that banks, lenders, and other companies that provide financial services treat people fairly.
 In other words, an original creditor cannot refer to a debt collector unless a borrower has made absolutely no effort to rectify their delinquent pay history.

 What Is a Collection Account?

 Sometimes, third-party debt collectors cannot work with the debtor to make reasonable efforts toward paying off their loan.
 In that case, the collection agency may label the account as a charge-off.
 Charge-offs occur when a debt collections agency writes an account off as a loss.
 In the instance of a charge-off, the collection agency will send the collection account information to a debt buyer.
-A debt buyer is a company who buys charge-off accounts from debt collectors who were unable to receive payment.
+A debt buyer is a company that buys charge-off accounts from debt collectors who were unable to receive payment.

 How Will It Affect a Credit Score?